• Skip to main content

 • Sprinkle cajun seasoning for the aroma.

-How to increase the heat of the peanut brittle?
+How do you increase the heat of the peanut brittle?

 Pro tip 1.
 Checking the consistency manually is also easy work here.
 If I can do it, you can also do it as well.
 We are not sweet-toothed and I hardly make desserts and candy at home.
 If I can achieve this result, you can also make it.